Continence Physiotherapy service at New Victoria Hospital

 - Biofeedback – visual feedback will demonstrate to patients how well they are progressing with their exercise programme.

 - Electrical stimulation – to stimulate the pelvic floor muscles with electrotherapy if patients are unable to contract their own muscles.

 - Vaginal cone – a weighted cone, the size and shape of a tampon, is inserted into the vagina.
 This is used to help exercise the pelvic floor muscles whilst performing activities such as housework, walking etc.

-For more information about our Continence Physiotherapy service at New Victoria Hospital or to book an appointment, fill out our online booking form or call us on 020 8949 9020.
+If you would like to receive more information on Continence Physiotherapy service at New Victoria Hospital or to book an appointment, call our Physiotherapy Department on 020 8949 9040 or fill in our online form.